amanforindia/imagekit-python/README.md

 ```

 ### Sample Code Instruction
-To run `sample` code go to the sample directory and run
+To run `sample` code, go to the sample directory and run,

 ```python
 python sample.py